alexanderkhivrych/kafka-basics/README.md

 ## Partitions

 Every topic in Kafka consists of one or more partitions.
 This enables the topic’s data to be split and distributed across different nodes.
+Partitions allow a topic to be split between multiple nodes in a Kafka cluster.

 ## Partitions (Scalability)

-Messages produced to a topic are assigned to partitions.
-This page shows a simplified view of partitions across cluster nodes.
+- Messages sent to a topic are distributed across partitions.
+- Each message is assigned to a partition based on its key — this process is deterministic.
+- If multiple messages have the same key, they will always go to the same partition.
+- This ensures that message ordering is preserved within a partition.
+- Partitions allow Kafka to scale:
+  - They distribute load across multiple nodes.
+  - Consumers can be parallelized — one per partition, for better throughput.
+  -

 ```mermaid
 flowchart LR